betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 The whole Apollo GN&C system cost about $600M over ten years<sup>[18]</sup>.
 The software alone was about 10% of that or about $60M<sup>[17]</sup>, the majority of it occurring over the last five years.
 This equates to $100M/year in 2019 dollars.
-To put this in context, that level of effort is potentially on par with or might even rival the software portion of the Exascale Computing Project (ECP).

 > Before the first lunar landing, more than 1400 person-years of software
 > engineering effort had been expended, with a peak level of effort of 350